whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 I can't stress this enough:

-A way to deal with cat allergies is avoidance.
+The best way to deal with cat allergies is avoidance.

-So, a possible solution might be to keep kitty outside.
+So, a possible solution might be to **keep kitty outside**.

 At least for most part of the day.